 Cultural Adaptability and Interpersonal Skills

 International teachers contribute a global perspective to the classroom, making cultural adaptability an essential skill.
-Navigating cultural differences and engaging effectively with students, parents, and colleagues from diverse backgrounds are key to success in U.S. schools.
+Navigating cultural differences and engaging effectively with students, parents, and colleagues from various backgrounds are key to success in U.S. schools.

 Technological Proficiency